 Early morning is the cleanest answer

 The sign is free and public, which also means the queue can form quickly.
-Early morning usually gives visitors softer light, calmer traffic energy, and a better chance of getting a clean center-frame photo without waiting through several groups.
+Early morning (between 6:00 AM and 8:00 AM) usually gives visitors softer light, calmer traffic energy, and a better chance of getting a clean center-frame photo without waiting through several tour bus groups.

 If the direct line is already long, the side angle is not a failure.
 It keeps the star, bulbs, poles, and median setting visible while reducing the pressure of the classic straight-on queue.